The style that’s guaranteed to work on your hair type.

 Use a simple hair comb to brush your hair upwards for a style that will hide thinning strands and give you a little extra height.

 The Faded Mohawk: How to Get it Right

 Search for barbers who specialize in modern styles.
 You’ll want to make sure they have done this look multiple times and understand the request for your mohawk fade.

 Visuals are everything with this distinctive look.
 Do your homework, ask your friends for advice, and of course, check out our hair galleries for some inspiration.
 Visuals show your barber exactly what kind of mohawk you’re trying to achieve, including the length of your hawk and amount you want to fade.

 Once you’ve shown the stylist the picture of the look you want, make sure to also explain the style.
 How short or long you want the sides to be cut should be discussed thoroughly.
 Be vocal and clear about what your expectations are.

 4. Make sure you have the right length.

-Before arriving to the barbershop or salon, the hair on the crown should have length (at least one-inch long).
+Before arriving at the barbershop or salon, the hair on the crown should have some length (at least one-inch long).
 The crest of the mohawk fade can be long and go directly to the back of your head or you can have it short.
 With a little bit of length, you’ll discover that the variations are endless.